 In 2018, her book chapter “From Guardians of the State to Guardians of Democracy?
-Institutional Change and Military Transformation in Insecure States” will be published (under contract with Springer).
+Institutional Change and Military Transformation in Insecure States” will be published (under contract with Palgrave).
 Cornelia is a member of the Association pour les Études sur la guerre et la stratégie, Paris and DCU Brexit Institute, Dublin.

 Institute for International Conflict Resolution and Reconstruction (IICRR)